Adventures for 2025

 We meet at the village car park, by 7 p.m. (///loses.always.huts).

-In the event of a walk being cancelled due to inclement weather (or any other reason) the walk leader will communicate the cancellation to club members by email and be at the start meeting point to advise anyone who turned up regardless.
+In the event of a walk being cancelled for any reason (usually weather) the walk leader will communicate the cancellation to club members by email and be at the start meeting point to advise anyone who turned up regardless.

 The annual cost to join the Fleckney Walking Club is £10 for the Sunday Walks, or £5 to be a Social Member.
 Thursday Evening Walks are completely FREE.